roc-streaming/roc-toolkit/docs/sphinx/about_project/contacts.rst

 GitHub
 ======

 We use `GitHub <https://github.com/roc-streaming/roc-toolkit>`_ for bug tracking and code review.
 Feel free to file an issue to report a bug, suggest a feature, or discuss an idea.
-Pull requests are welcome as well; see :doc:`/development/contribution_guidelines`.
+Pull requests are more than welcome!
+See :doc:`/development/contribution_guidelines`.

+There is also a forum and Q&A board on `GitHub discussions <https://github.com/roc-streaming/roc-toolkit/discussions>`_.
+Welcome!

 .. _mailing_list: